Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 If you arrive in Palermo by train or bus instead of an airplane, you will come straight to the city center, at the main railway station.
 From there, it's an easy trip to the historic center and the main sights.

-So, here are my 7 main things to do in Palermo.
+So, here are my Main Things to Do in Palermo.

 This is probably the easiest thing to do in Palermo.
-Everyone ends up there sooner or later, probably sooner, because it's in such a central location.
+Everyone ends up there sooner or later.
+Probably sooner, because it's in such a central location, just next to Quattro Canti - the crossroads that divide the city into its four districts.

 Piazza Pretoria is one of the most famous attractions in Palermo.
-It is also very un-Sicilian.
+It just so happens to be very un-Sicilian.

 The fountain and its statues were once located in a noble mansion.
 Stone by stone, they were moved to the center of Palermo.

-The fountain is in the Renaissance style, which is a style not at all common in Sicily.
+The fountain is in the Renaissance style, which is a not at all common in Sicily.

 In fact, there was no Renaissance in Sicily.
-The island was then under Spanish rule.
+The island was at that time under Spanish rule.
 And those guys were more interested in the Inquisition than new artistic or philosophical trends.

 There were also some troubles with the nuns living in the house opposite the fountain.
 They considered the fountain statues downright obscene.
 When some "indecent" parts of the statues were chopped off, people turned their suspecting heads to the nuns.